AshishSah10/YourSpace/README.md

 # YourSpace
-Website to store all data for any individual
+Website to store all types of data for any individual